APTrust/dart/README.md

 * Creating bags in formats other than unserialized and tar.
 (You can build a bag as a directory or a tar file, but zip, gzip, and other formats are not yet supported.)
-* Shipping files in protocols other than S3.
-We intend to support SFTP soon.
+* Shipping files in protocols other than S3 or SFTP.
 * APTrust has an internal list of a number of minor bugs, all of which affect workflows outside the normal APTrust workflow.
 * We have not yet formally defined the plugin APIs for developers who want